xdmtk/todo/README.md

 Priorities are indexed from 0, with importance being sorted in descending order.
 For each Priority list, individual to-do items can be added to each Priority, and removed when completed.

+### Dependencies

+  For building and installation, `python3` is required to execute the installation script, and both `cmake` and `make` are used to generate the build.
+During runtime, `todo` uses a few functions from the C++ Boost libraries and ncurses.

+  ##### Debian / Ubuntu:
+  `sudo apt install libboost-all-dev libncurses5-dev python3 cmake make`

+### Installation

+The install process has been simplified to a simple Python script.
+Run `install.py` with `python3` and the executable will be created and copied to the user's local `~/bin` directory.
+During the final stage of installation, the script will ask for `sudo` permissions to install the bash auto-completion script into `/etc/bash_completion.d`.

+If this directory does not exist, the script will create it, but you will probably need to include a source directive for that directory in your `.bashrc`.